WebOfTrustInfo/rwot9-prague/draft-documents/ReputationInterpretation.md

 *   Derivative reputation assessment.
 For example, in moving from one sport to another, some skills might be transferable and some not.
 *   Complex adjustment to the terms of engagement.
 For example, if you are offering a job to someone, the output might be a change in their job description.

+The process may also be applicable to business entities and organizations, not just persons.

 ## **Overview**

-The fundamental assumption of this paper is that data collection is not the problem in creating a “reputation” for individuals, entities or groups but that the issue comes when interpreting the data.
+The fundamental assumption of this paper is that data collection is not the problem in creating a “reputation” for individuals, entities, or groups but that the issue comes when interpreting the data.
 Reputation inputs are constantly collected and understood differently in different contexts.
 We do not address the question of “what is reputation?” nor do we address “how to create interoperable reputation standards”.
 Instead, the focus is on how to interpret reputation data.